Known IssuesThe following are known issues for the October 2021 release.

 Results from Phase II of the OpenET Accuracy Assessment and Intercomparison study indicated that application of the PT alpha adjustment layer increased overall accuracy of PT-JPL for cropland, wetland, and riparian areas.
 In cases where land cover information is incorrect, the correction may not have been applied, resulting in a low bias in estimates from PT-JPL.
 Future enhancements to PT-JPL will include the slope and aspect corrections to short and longwave radiation and LST inputs, similar to eeMETRIC, and further improvements to the PT alpha adjustment layer.

 The SIMS model generally performs well over irrigated agricultural areas and shows strong agreement with the ground-based ET datasets used in the OpenET Intercomparison and Accuracy Assessment.
 However, a positive bias in SIMS ET estimates for rainfed croplands, deficit irrigated fields, and fallow agricultural lands is a known issue.
 The SIMS model is primarily responsive to satellite measurements of green vegetative cover and assumes well-watered conditions.
 As a result, SIMS can overestimate ET from partially irrigated or deficit irrigated fields and long-term fallow areas, especially when grasses or weeds are present but not irrigated.
-The team has implemented a gridded soil water balance model on Earth Engine to improve estimation of evaporation from bare soil and identify periods when available soil water in the root zone is likely to serve as a constraint on ET for non-irrigated lands.
+Following the Phase I accuracy assessment, the team made improvements to the SIMS equations to address over-estimation of ET during periods with sparse vegetative cover by adjusting the Kcb minimum values.
+This improvement reduced the modest overall positive bias observed in the SIMS data at monthly and annual timesteps.
+The team has also implemented a gridded soil water balance model on Earth Engine to improve estimation of evaporation from bare soil and identify periods when available soil water in the root zone is likely to serve as a constraint on ET for non-irrigated lands.

 SIMS was developed to support ET estimation and irrigation management over agricultural lands.
 For the purposes of providing continuous ET estimates across the western U.S., a simple reflectance-based model was implemented for non-agricultural land cover types.
 This approach was based on a linear transformation of NDVI, and did not incorporate the full density-coefficient approach used for agricultural lands.
 As a result, it frequently produced ET estimates with a very high positive bias for non-agricultural land cover types and these data were excluded from inclusion in the OpenET ensemble value.
 The data is included in the SIMS archive and accessible via Data Explorer queries in ‘raster view’ or the OpenET API.
 For non-agricultural areas, SIMS ET data should be interpreted as an upper limit on ET and a measure of potential ET that accounts for the vegetation density and condition.
 Future work by the SIMS team will extend the density coefficient approach used by SIMS to non-agricultural land cover types, and incorporate the soil water balance model to account for soil water limitations on ET.

-The following four known issues, or causes of SSEBop ET model error, have been identified for user interpretation and awareness.
-Future improvements will address high and low biases observed for different land cover types.
+The following known issues, or causes of SSEBop ET model error, have been identified for user interpretation and awareness.
+Future improvements will address any known biases and utilize improved input data availability and data quality where available.